 In 2021, performance reporting will transition from static PEF Reports to a dynamic dashboard complemented by Performance Review and Development (PRD) feedback.
 Reporting will continue to evolve overtime and increasingly, more qualitative and quantitative measures will become visible in the dashboard.

 Building Capability the 70:20:10 way

-Our workforce development opportunities are built on the 70:20:10 model of learning which espouses that learning is most effective when supported through a combination of Experience on-the-job, Exposure to others and through formal Education.
+Our career development opportunities are built on the 70:20:10 model of learning which espouses that learning is most effective when supported through a combination of Experience on-the-job, Exposure to others and through formal Education.

 Your colleagues and industry leaders provide a wealth of knowledge and experience that can help further your career.
 If you want to step up in your career you should be constantly looking at opportunities to learn from others.
 Opportunities can be identified as part of your development plan in the PRD process or you can organise them independently.